sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/02-css/e11-css-fundamentals-cool-looking-box/README.md

 This is the exercise [MDN: A cool-looking box](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/A_cool_looking_box)

-It consists of an exercise in which you are given a fixed HTML document and an initial CSS file and you.
+It consists of an exercise in which you are given a fixed HTML document and an initial CSS file and you create a *cool-looking box*.

 ### Exercise